 The AAFL has been actively involved in the interests of the students of the Faculty.
-Its activities include the organisation of guest lectures, seminars, webinars and discussions on a variety of subjects, conducting career guidance sessions, implementing internship programs and helping in apprenticeship placements.
+Its activities include the organisation of guest lectures, seminars, webinars and discussions on a variety of course-modules, conducting career guidance sessions, implementing a mentorship programme, internship programmes and helping in apprenticeship placements.